Dallas Tornado Damage Repairs

 Finally, it’ll be time to move back into your home.
 Your restoration company will take all of your clean items out of storage and drop them off at your house.
 Ask your company about their unpacking process.
 Some may simply drop off your items in boxes while others will take the extra step of unpacking and setting your items for you.

-Water Damage Restoration After Tornado
+Water Damage Restoration After Tornado in Dallas

 Some properties experienced water damage when storms came just a few days after the tornado.
 For those properties, the water damage remediation process along with the tornado restoration process is necessary.